michellemwangi01/qwenu-residentials/README.md

 ### `npm start`

-Runs the app in the development mode.\
+**Runs the app in the development mode**
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!
+**Your app is ready to be deployed!**

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.